nickjohn63/LifeSafe/README.md

    - README.md
 3) Settings → Pages → Deploy from branch → `main` / `(root)`

-Then open your site and add a record with dates to see them on the card.
+Then open your site, add a record, and **tap the card** to see the detail view.